flarum/flarum.github.io/_docs/contributing.md

 - Search our [Support forum](http://discuss.flarum.org/t/support) to see if it's already been reported.
 - We could be working on a fix, so search our [issue tracker](https://github.com/flarum/core/issues) too.

 If you've searched *thoroughly* and come up empty-handed, we'll welcome your report.
 If it's just a simple issue (a misspelled word or graphics glitch, for example) skip to the next paragraph.
-But if you're seeing errors, or something is clearly broken, we'll need you to gather some information first.
+But if you're seeing errors or something is clearly broken, we'll need you to gather some information first.
 Please head over to our [Troubleshooting](http://flarum.org/docs/troubleshooting/) guide and follow the instructions there.
 Collect as much info as you can!

 Okay, time to get writing.
 Head back to the [Support forum](http://discuss.flarum.org/t/support) and start a new discussion.
 Be sure to give it a title that's clear and concise, and then explain the problem thoroughly.
 Don't forget to mention: